 Nidia holds a degree of Bachelor of Arts, with a double Major in Graphic Design and Media Advertising at the University of Texas at El Paso.
 She is Mexican, based in Argentina since 2004 with her husband and two girls, one of whom has Angelman Syndrome (Deletion+).
-She has previously worked as a volunteer for a non-profit (NGO) to raise awareness about Angelman Syndrome.
-When she started learning with her girl about AAC, she felt she needed also to raise awareness about best AAC practices, because of a lack of information available in Spanish.
+She was co-founder and vicepresident for Angelman Argentina, an non-profit organization based in Argentina.
+There she helped to raise awareness about Angelman Syndrome.
+When she started learning with her girl about Angelman and AAC, she felt she needed also to raise awareness about Angelman and the best AAC practices, because of a lack of information available in Spanish.
 In 2016 she started the blog HabloconCAA, where she writes about her experiences on her AAC journey.
 There she translates useful and research-based resources (& creates her own) for the Spanish speaking community.

 Tina Thompson is a mother and advocate.
 When her son, Finn, was diagnosed with Angelman Syndrome, Tina became passionate about issues surrounding disability, inclusion and supporting individuals with complex communication needs.
 She has attended numerous trainings and conferences in that regard and has participated in AAC camps with Finn.
 She is advanced PODD trained and has used PODD with Finn for the last 8 years.
 She has been an advocate for both inclusion and communication and has held various trainings for schools regarding AAC.
 She has also been a guest speaker at local colleges regarding both inclusion and AAC.
 She spent 3 years as a paraprofessional supporting students with disabilities at WISH Charter Community School, an all-inclusive school in Los Angeles.
 She is currently in the process of getting a graduate certificate in special education: complex communication needs from Edith Cowan University.